Drug resistance in new China bird flu raises concern

 A spokeswoman for Swiss-based drugmaker Roche said rates of Tamiflu resistance remained low globally, but it took the issue of resistance "very seriously" and was collaborating with health authorities to monitor the situation.

-The H7N9 virus is known to have infected 131 people in China since February, but no new cases have been detected since early May, according to the World Health Organisation.
+The H7N9 virus is known to have infected 131 people in China since February, but no new cases have been detected since early May, according to the World Health Organization.

 Experts from the United Nations agency said last week the bird flu outbreak in China had caused some $6.5 billion in losses to the economy.